aredn/documentation/arednGettingStarted/node_admin.rst

 Any values you enter should be in decimal format, and the values in these three fields are linked.
 Any changes made will automatically update the fields and the map thumbnail.
 You can also change the location information by clicking on the map and panning around to set your location.
 As you pan the map, the location values will follow your movements automatically.

 Location information is used to determine the distance between your node and others, and it is required for optimizing connection latency and bandwidth.
 A Maidenhead grid square is a six character designation of a node's location.
-A grid square identifier consists of two uppercase letters, two digits, two lowercase letters.
+A grid square identifier consists of two uppercase letters, two digits, and two lowercase letters.
 Each grid square is approximately 3x4 miles in size.

 Additional options will be displayed when you click **Advanced Options**.